vomaufgang/publish/CONTRIBUTING.rst

 Fix Bugs
 --------

-Look through the GitHub issues for bugs.
+Look through the GitLab issues for bugs.
 Anything tagged with "bug" is open to whoever wants to implement it.

 Implement Features
 ------------------

-Look through the GitHub issues for features.
+Look through the GitLab issues for features.
 Anything tagged with "feature" is open to whoever wants to implement it.

 Write Documentation
 -------------------

-apub could always use more documentation, whether as part of the official apub docs, in docstrings, or even on the web in blog posts, articles, and such.
+anited_publish could always use more documentation, whether as part of the official anited_publish docs, in docstrings, or even on the web in blog posts, articles, and such.

 Submit Feedback
 ---------------

-The best way to send feedback is to file an issue at https://github.com/vomaufgang/apub/issues.
+The best way to send feedback is to file an issue at https://gitlab.com/anited/publish/issues.

 If you are proposing a feature: